ImGRUI/voxy-extra/README.md

  - **Server Blacklist**: Allows disabling Voxy on specific servers;
  - **LoD Mirror**: Allows setting one LoD storage for multiple IP addresses.

-You can turn on and off each feature in Sodium menu.
-To add lists (e.g. with IPs), you can open config file in Mod Menu.
+All options are configurable in Sodium menu.

 # Suggestions